harvardinformatics/snakemake-workshop/develop/index.md

 ### Generalizing with wildcards

+Of course, in our rule `count_lines`, we've currently just hardcoded a single file for the rule to run on.
+It would be pretty pointless if we had to change the file name each time we wanted to run the rule.
+Thankfully, Snakemake (and other workflow managers) have ways to generalize rule to lists of input files: **wildcards**.

+Wildcards are placeholders that Snakemake uses to match patterns in, say, file names.

-Now that we have a working rule, let's generalize it so that it can work with multiple input files.
-Create a `dev-02.smk` file in the `develop` directory and copy over the contents of `dev-01.smk`.
+> **Task:** Create a `dev-02.smk` file in the `develop` directory and copy over the contents of `dev-01.smk`.
 Now, we will modify the rules to incorporate wildcards.
-Wildcards are placeholders that Snakemake uses to match file names.
 For example, we can change our `count_lines` rule to use a wildcard for the input file:

 ```python
 rule count_lines: